jtgi/FSR.js/README.md

 # FSR.js
-next generation file system rendering
+what if even that was a file